yamibuy/curiefense/CONTRIBUTING.md

 # 💬 Communication

-* ⚠️ **Before starting work on a major feature**, please reach out to us via [GitHub Discussions](https://github.com/curiefense/curiefense/discussions/categories/q-a), [Twitter DM](https://twitter.com/messages/compose?recipient_id=1321123258993938435), or community@curiefense.io.
-We will make sure no one else is already working on it and ask you to open a GitHub issue.
+* ⚠️ **Before starting work on a major feature**, please reach out to us via [GitHub Issues](https://github.com/curiefense/curiefense/issues/new?assignees=&labels=&template=feature_request.md&title=) or [ Discussions](https://github.com/curiefense/curiefense/discussions/categories/q-a).
+We will make sure no one else is already working on it.

 * Small patches and bug fixes don't need prior communication.